sj14/anomaly/README.md

 A simple Python framework to compare time series anomaly detection algorithms.
 Special interest is put into algorithms which work in real-time and with continuous data streams.

-The framework allows to exchange different function of the detection algorithm:
+The framework allows to exchange different functions of the detection algorithm:

 - The forecast function (e.g. moving average)
 - The error function (e.g. absolute error or the RMSE)